mikiehan/CS356R-Proj2-Starter/README.md

 	![image](./FMCW_spectogram.jpg).

 What would received signal be?
 RX is the delayed copy of the TX signal.
 Thus in the St(t) equation shown above, instead of t, we can simply apply t-&Delta;t instead resulting below equation, where &alpha; is the attenuation factor and td is &Delta;t (TOF).

 	![image](./FMCW_rx_equation.png)

-Here in this pre-lab exercise, we generate RX for illustration purpose only, but in real setting RX will be measured at the wireless device.

-* Continue typing below commands in MATLAB:
+* Here in this pre-lab exercise, we generate RX for illustration purpose only, but in real setting RX will be measured at the wireless device.
+Let's continue typing below commands in MATLAB:
 	```MATLAB
 	d = 5; % the distance traveled (just picked 5 meter arbitrarily)
 	c = 343; % speed of sound is 343 m/sec